codr7/cidk/README.md

 ```

 #### call fun+
-Calls functions in specified order.
-Function is popped from stack if missing.
+Calls functions in specified order. `fun` is popped from stack if missing.

 ```
   push 7 14;